 There used to be a time when DJs didn’t have the best choices for speakers.
 Luckily things have changed and there are now plenty of excellent speakers available.
 Recently we got the chance to check out the new SRT215 from Mackie.
 This affordably priced speaker sits in the middle of the range of options from Mackie.
 And it’s a strong contender to be one of the best active PA speakers at this price point.
 Read on to see what we thought of this 15-inch speaker.

 The Mackie SRT215 is a large, loud, and powerful speaker with a range of excellent features.
-Check out the highlights before we break things down into more detail.
+Let’s break things down into more detail.

 After recently exploring the top-of-the-line SRM215 I was eager to see how the more affordable SRT215 stacked up.
 Let’s dive into the details.